ekomi-ltd/fastbill-automatic/README.md

 Fastbill Automatic
 ==================

-This is a Ruby wrapper for FastBill's Automatic API based on API-Documentation v1.6 (21.08.2013)
+This is a Ruby wrapper for FastBill's Automatic API based on API-Documentation v1.8 (PA.
+04.09.2013)

 Usage
 ======

 First, you've to install the gem

-    gem 'fastbill-automatic', git: 'git://github.com/reputami/fastbill-automatic.git', tag: 'v0.0.1'
+    gem 'fastbill-automatic', git: 'git://github.com/reputami/fastbill-automatic.git', tag: 'v0.0.2'

 and require it